WildEyeConservation/TrapTagger/README.md

 - BRANCH:                   The branch of the repository that you would like to use (master).
 - DB_CLUSTER_NAME:          The name of your aurora db instance.
 - IAM_ADMIN_GROUP:          The name of the user group you created.
+- AWS_S3_ACCESS_KEY_ID:     The AWS ID of your S3-only IAM user
+- AWS_S3_SECRET_ACCESS_KEY: The AWS secret access key for your S3-only IAM user

 ### SSL Certificate